sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

     name: sensu_to_sumo
 {{< /code >}}

-To view the updated `check_cpu` resource definition, run:
+To confirm that the updated `check_cpu` resource definition includes the pipeline reference, run:

 {{< language-toggle >}}